-- Securing tenure over forests, pastures and farmlands for local communities and Indigenous Peoples. - Strengthening producers' organizations and Indigenous Peoples' groups to ensure their access to information, rights, quality input, new technologies and practices, funding and markets. - Supporting and scaling up the adoption of sustainable production systems to manage land, trees and forests, crop, livestock and fisheries in a more sustainable and integrated way, taking agro-ecological knowledge into account. - Fostering investments in rural areas that involve small-scale producers and supporting their transition to more sustainable practices.
+- Securing tenure over forests, pastures and farmlands for local communities and Indigenous Peoples. - Strengthening producers' organizations and Indigenous Peoples' groups to ensure their access to information, rights, quality input, new technologies and practices, funding and markets. - Supporting and scaling up the adoption of sustainable production systems to manage land, trees and forests, crop, livestock and fisheries in a more sustainable and integrated way, taking agro-ecological knowledge into account.

-- Improving collaboration and coordination across governments and with different partners to provide a consistent enabling environment for producers to also act as custodian of the ecosystems they use for production. - Engaging local communities, drawing upon traditional knowledge and promoting the inclusion of women and indigenous populations.
+- Fostering investments in rural areas that involve small-scale producers and supporting their transition to more sustainable practices. - Improving collaboration and coordination across governments and with different partners to provide a consistent enabling environment for producers to also act as custodian of the ecosystems they use for production. - Engaging local communities, drawing upon traditional knowledge and promoting the inclusion of women and indigenous populations.

-Various global finance and capacity building initiatives have been designed to support the CBD, UNFCCC and CITES, with support from the GEF and other multilateral and bilateral sources such as the Biodiversity Finance Initiative (BIOFIN), the Partnership for Action on Green Economy (PAGE), the Poverty-Environment Action for Sustainable Development (PEAS), and the Green Commodities Programme, as well as thematic programmes on financing linked to forests, mountains, agriculture and land management, and illegal wildlife trade.
-These and other initiatives-such as the GEF Small Grants Programme, the NBSAP Forum, and BES-Net-support a range of partnership mechanisms at the global, regional, national, and community level.
+Various global finance and capacity building initiatives have been designed to support the CBD, UNFCCC and CITES, with support from the Global Environment Fund (GEF) and other multilateral and bilateral sources such as the Biodiversity Finance Initiative (BIOFIN), the Partnership for Action on Green Economy (PAGE), the Poverty-Environment Action for Sustainable Development (PEAS), and the Green Commodities Programme, as well as thematic programmes on financing linked to forests, mountains, agriculture and land management, and illegal wildlife trade.
+These and other initiatives-such as the GEF Small Grants Programme, the National Biodiversity Strategy and Action Plans (NBSAP) Forum, and the Biodiversity and Ecosystem Services Network (BES-Net)-support a range of partnership mechanisms at the global, regional, national, and community level.